 to be on successive weekends) and one day in the classroom.
 The classroom session are usually held at your own home at a convenient time, usually one day over the weekend or we can also conduct this session on a weekday if that uis easier for you.
 During this session we will go through the

 These are simple reviews of what you know

 and are not tests.
 At the end of each

 section we will review your answers

 as required.
 After completing knowledge reviews and watching a few DVD's of the skills etc. the next step is to go to the pool and start the fun part - diving.
 In the pool we learn and practice the basic skills required before we can go diving.
 All groups are kept

 small, usually a maximum of 4 people, ensuring personal attention at all

-It is also very important to stress at this point that not only are our groups kept small, but that we also have sole use of a very large 33m long pool.
+It is also very important to stress at this point that not only are our groups kept small, usually no more than 4 in a group, but that we use half of a very large 33m long pool.
 This is very important to know, as learning to dive involves much more than simply kneeling on the bottom of a small pool in a large group and doing a few exercises.
 It is vital that you have time and room to swim around and practice the most important skill in diving - good buoyancy control.
-You can't do that in a small or crowded pool.
+You can't do that in a small or crowded pool

 If you would like to find out more about us and our staff, particularly our experience and passion for diving have a look here.